Thank you in advance for considering applying to Central Texas Angel Network (CTAN).

 Before applying to CTAN, please check the Funding Cycle calendar for the most accurate cycle information.
 Pitches cannot be rescheduled, so we encourage you to be sure you’re available for all events.

-Prior to Week 1, companies apply to CTAN by creating a Deal Room on ProSeeder, an online dealflow platform.
+Prior to Week 1, companies apply to CTAN by creating an application on our new system Dealum, an online dealflow platform.

-In addition to responding to written questions in the application, the CTAN ProSeeder application requires that entrepreneurs complete the following items:
+In addition to responding to written questions in the application, the CTAN Dealum application requires that entrepreneurs complete the following items:

 - Submit a completed Screening Checklist

 - Submit a 2-minute video (with specific info as instructed),